-They can detect over 600 types of ransomware.
+They can detect over1600 types of ransomware.
 Once you identify the type of ransomware, you may be able to find tools to rescue encrypted files at this link: https://www.nomoreransom.org/en/index.html

-If your PC will still run, but your files are encrypted, you can run anti-malware or anti-virus software to attempt to remove the ransomware.
+If your PC will still run, but your files are encrypted, you can run anti-malware or anti-virus software to attempt to remove the malware.

 If your screen is locked, restart the PC in safe mode and try running anti-malware or antivirus software.
 You can also do a system restore from safe mode.
-In Windows 10, restart with the shift key pressed to get to your recovery options.
-In Windows 7, restart while repeatedly tapping F8.
+In Windows 11, restart with the shift key pressed to get to your recovery options.
 Choose the option to repair your computer, then Troubleshoot>Advanced Options>System Restore.

 If that won’t work, you can also reboot from a system recovery disc, if you remembered to make one.